 - Leadership and Management

 Our highest NCFE course offers 18 different modules to choose from, making it ideal for those with experience who are looking to move up the career ladder.
-This course is particularly beneficial for those hoping to be promoted to a managerial position.
+Moreover, this course is particularly beneficial for those hoping to be promoted to a managerial position.
 In order to achieve the Diploma, candidates must successfully achieve 40 credits, 10 from the mandatory unit and 30 from optional units.
 35 out of the 40 credits have to have at least unit level 5:

 |01||Principles of management and leadership||10||5|